jeremymte/RESTAPI/README.md

 What is middleware?
     Middleware are functions that operate between the user requests and server responses.

+What is mongoose?
+    Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

 // commands
 git init
 code README.md